 Prevent the spread of infection.

-If you have impetigo, always use a clean washcloth and towel each time.
+- If you have impetigo, always use a clean washcloth and towel each time you wash.

-Do not share towels, clothing, razors, and other personal care products with other family members.
+- Do not share towels, clothing, razors, and other personal care products with anyone.

 Keep your skin clean to prevent getting the infection.
-Clean minor cuts and scrapes well with soap and clean water.
+Wash minor cuts and scrapes well with soap and clean water.
 You can use a mild antibacterial soap.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.